 Next, add 1/4 cup of water or stock to the veggies.
 I used water so you could see the true color of this gluten free roux.
-Let the mixture steam for about 15 to 30 seconds to pick up all those yummy bits off of the bottom of the pot.
+Let the mixture steam for about 15 to 30 seconds to pick up all those yummy bits off of the bottom of the Dutch oven.
 This is going to help give the Trinity Roux™ its beautiful color:

 Now, whisk the tapioca starch slurry into the ‘trinity’ mixture, and add 1 cup of water or chicken, vegetable, or beef stock, depending upon what you are cooking.
 Keep the medium high temperature going, and keep whisking for about 2 minutes.
 This is going to fully incorporate the slurry into the ‘trinity’ vegetables, pulling the Trinity Roux™ gluten free roux together, and ensuring that you don’t have any lumps in your gumbo, stew, or other roux-based dish that you’re making.
 You might need to use another cup of water or stock to give the Trinity Roux™ enough liquid to fully incorporate the mixture, and remove any starchy lumps that you might see.
 Once the roux is ready, turn the fire down to medium low to continue cooking what you are cooking, or remove the roux from heat immediately for later use.